vmleon/mysql-dataintegrator-datascience-workshop/lab4/README.md

 ## It works

-On the bastion host in Cloud Shell (reconnect if timed out) and in the Terminal, run:
+On the bastion host in Cloud Shell (reconnect if timed out), run the MySQL docker image and in the `bash` Terminal, run:

 ```
-mysqhlsh
+mysqlsh root@PRIVATE_IP
 ```

+Put the MySQL password: `R2d2&C3po!`

 Run a query to check the number of rows in the `fish` table.
+And this is how:

 Change to SQL mode: